Dorha85/RaspberryPi3-Samba-HDD/README.md

 * Run: sudo git clone https://github.com/Dorha85/RaspberryPi3-Samba-HDD.git

-* Run: cd RaspberryPi3-Samba-HDD && sudo chmod +x install.sh && sudo ./instal.sh
+* Run: cd RaspberryPi3-Samba-HDD && sudo chmod +x install.sh && sudo ./install.sh

-cd RaspberryPi3-Samba-HDD && sudo chmod +x install.sh &&  sudo ./install.sh

-Navigate to folder, ls [ cd RaspberryPi3-Samba-HDD ] and execute ls [ sudo ./install ]

-Confirm that you are happy for changes to be made.
+* Confirm that you are happy for changes to be made.

 This should automatically set everything up and leave you ready to go